bbc/radiodns-ruby/README.md

 ## Summary

-This Ruby Gem provides utilities for working with the RadioDNS spec.
+This Ruby Gem provides utilities for working with RadioDNS.

 ## Installation